What Is Pooled Distribution? Benefits and Challenges

 Such is the case with a pooled distribution concept.
 The pooled concept depends on the cooperation of multiple stakeholders.
 This can be a bit difficult to pull off as everyone has different delivery times scheduled and customers waiting.

 So, if your 4 pallets of products are headed to Denver with 3 other local-based companies, pay attention to the scheduling.
-So, be mindful of the other shippers and their time constraints.
+Be mindful of the other shippers and their time constraints.
 Additionally, it is a smart idea to prepare the shipment in advance to ensure you make the scheduled pick-up window.

 Another hurdle is the process of actually locating suitable local-based partners.
 Even with the above independent car dealership example, it can be tricky to locate like-minded partners.
 Even trickier to find those who are willing to work together to pool their LTL shipments.
 Some local business owners consider working with competitors a bad business decision.
 Others simply don't want to deal with the ins and outs of a new partnership at all.